COSMEcontrol/Raspbian-Xenomai-Images/README.md

 ```groovy
   sudo ./copyImage.sh
 ```
-Specify the route where will be copied image RaspbianRT
+Specify the route where will be copied image RaspbianXenomai
 Example:
  ```groovy
   /dev/mmcblk0